emilywoods/matrix-calculations/ACs.md

 Then an error message is displayed
 And the user can retry

+**Scenario: user inputs a blank row**
+Given the user inputs a valid NxN matrix size
+When the user inputs values for each row
+And a row is blank
+Then an error message is displayed
+And the user can retry

 **Scenario: input row contains value which is not a (positive/negative) number**
 Given the user inputs a valid NxN matrix size
 When the user inputs values for each row